urmi-21/COVID-DEA/README.md

 ## Execute R via MetaOmGraph (violin plots)
 1. Select the features (genes) from the MetaOmGraph's `Feature Metadata` tab.
+Additionally select samples `Sample Metadata` tab to filter out samples from particular tissues.
 2. Go to `Plot --> Selected Rows --> Using R`
 3. Browse to the R script in `rscripts/violinPlots.R`
 4. Enter output directory name.
 NOTE: the output directory is relative to the project directory.